The Return of the “Special

 4a Option.
 Report or Strategic Plan Analysis and Evaluation (60 pts—Due

-and evaluate a summary report, technical report, or a strategic plan of a
+report, technical report, or a strategic plan of a company, university,

-company, university, non-profit organization, school, state, province, country,
+non-profit organization, school, state, province, country, or region related to

-or region related to e-learning, blended learning, mobile learning, or emerging
+e-learning, blended learning, mobile learning, or emerging learning technologies

-learning technologies of some type and critique it.
-For instance, you might
+of some type and critique it.
+For instance, you might pick the state or country

-pick the state or country where you were born or perhaps where you plan to live
+where you were born or perhaps where you plan to live after graduation.

-after graduation.
-You might find the strategic plan online or request a

-hardcopy version.
-I want you to not simply read and critique the report but to

-also interview someone who created it or is/was affected by that report.
 You

+might find the strategic plan online or request a hardcopy version.
+I want you

+to not simply read and critique the report but to also interview someone who

-might discuss and critique the online learning technologies highlighted,
+created it or is/was affected by that report.
+You might discuss and critique

+the online learning technologies highlighted, proposed pedagogical plans,

-competencies, or evaluation methods detailed.
-You might visit the organization
+methods detailed.
+You might visit the organization or write someone an email.

-or write someone an email.
-What might this organization do differently in
+What might this organization do differently in planning for e-learning, open

-planning for e-learning, open education, MOOCs, or using some emerging learning
+education, MOOCs, or using some emerging learning technology?
+Has there been an

-technology?
-Has there been an update?
-For example, you might read the following
+update?
+For example, you might read the following report from the Commonwealth

-report from the Commonwealth of Learning:
+of Learning:

 Report: